 You can download the binaries directly from GitHub Releases.

 After a successful installation, the CLI must be configured with your ConfigCat Management API credentials.

-The CLI can read your credentials from the following environment variables.
+Besides the configuration command above, the CLI can read your credentials from the following environment variables.

 |The Management API host. (default: api.configcat.com)|

 When any of these environment variables are set, the CLI will use them over the local values set by the

 configcat setup command.